 Melissa Meeks Slamming Ex Jeremy On IG?
 ‘Never F*** Over A Person Who Made Sure You Were Straight’

-Melissa Meeks may have just had a party celebrating her divorce, but she’s still getting in jabs at her ex-husband…or so it seems.
+Melissa Meeksis about to have a party celebrating her divorce, but she’s still getting in jabs at her ex-husband.
 Is she talking about Jeremy Meeks ‘f**king her over’ on Instagram?

 The shade of it all!
 Melissa Meeks unleashed on a wild Instagram rant that seems to be pointed at her ex-husband, Jeremy Meeks.
 The Hot Felon stepped out on his now-ex wife last year, and recently had a baby with his new girlfriend, Chloe Green.
 So, obviously, Melissa’s a little peeved.
 She wrote on her Instagram story, “Never f**k over a person who made sure you were straight when they were barely straight themselves!! #RealFacts”.